swiftlang/swift-evolution/proposals/XXXX-compiler-version-directive.md

 ## Introduction

-This proposal introduces a `compiler` directive that is synctactically equivalent to the `swift` version check but checks against the latest version of the language the compiler comes with, regardless of which mode it's currently compiling in.
+This proposal introduces a `compiler` directive that is syntactically equivalent to the `swift` version check but checks against the latest version of the language the compiler comes with, regardless of which mode it's currently compiling in.

 ## Motivation